Multimodal Automated Fact-Checking: A Survey: Task Formulation

 \section{Task Formulation}

-This section introduces a conceptualisation of multimodal AFC as a three-step process (Figure~\ref{fig:overviewtask}).
-First, claims are detected and extracted for fact-checking.
-Then, evidence is retrieved (Stage $2$).
-Finally, verdicts and justifications are produced for various types of multimodal misinformation (Stage $3$).
-Compared to the pipeline presented in \citet{guo-etal-2022-survey}, our framework extends their first stage with a claim \textit{extraction} step, and generalises their third stage to cover tasks that fall under multimodal AFC, thus accounting for its particular challenges. \paragraph{Terminology.} While few works \citep{DBLP:conf/icwsm/SinghalSK22, fung-etal-2021-infosurgeon} use the term \emph{multimedia}, which is also related to multimodality and more common in public discussions~\citep{LAUER2009225} instead of \emph{multimodal}, in this survey we adopt the latter.
-We align with the terminology of other tasks that use multimodal data~\citep{DBLP:journals/corr/LiangZM22, DBLP:journals/access/GuoWW19}.
-The term \emph{multimodal fake news} is sometimes used as a synonym for \emph{multimodal misinformation}~\citep{MEEL202123, DBLP:conf/fps/AmriSA21, PatwaMSBCRDCSEA22}.
-Adopting the terminology of previous surveys~\citep{thorne-vlachos-2018-automated, alam-etal-2022-survey} and institutions such as the European Union\footnote{\url{https://epthinktank.eu/2022/04/21/eu-action-against-fake-news/}} and the UNO~\citep{ireton2018journalism}, we avoid using \emph{fake news} due to the term's ambiguous and wide usage in different contexts, and use \emph{multimodal misinformation} in this survey instead.
+This section introduces a conceptualisation of multimodal AFC as a three-stage process, including claim detection and extraction, evidence retrieval, and production of verdicts and justifications for various types of misinformation (Figure~\ref{fig:overviewtask}).
+Compared to the text-only pipeline presented in \citet{guo-etal-2022-survey}, our framework extends their first stage with a claim \textit{extraction} stage, and generalises their third stage to cover tasks that fall under multimodal AFC, thus accounting for its particular challenges.